1956 Maltese United Kingdom integration referendum: Aftermath

 Despite the results approving further integration with the UK, the low turnout allowed the opposition to claim that the result was inconclusive.

+Lennox-Boyd said to the House of Commons following the referendum "Her Majesty's Government are in favour of the proposals in the Report [...] including the recommendation for Maltese representation at Westminister [sic] [...]
+We accept it unconditionally".
+However, the Government did not feel that the referendum met the report's conditions that "demonstrate clearly and unmistakably" the Maltese people wished for integration, giving the example of Newfoundland in 1948 requiring a second referendum after the first was inconclusive.

 There were also concerns expressed by some British MPs that the representation of Malta at Westminster would set a precedent for other colonies, and influence the outcome of general elections.
-Malta became an independent Commonwealth Realm on 21 September 1964 and a republic on 13 December 1974; after the expiry of a defence agreement with the United Kingdom, the last British forces left Malta on 31 March 1979, a date now marked as Freedom Day.
+Malta became an independent Commonwealth realm on 21 September 1964 and a republic on 13 December 1974; after the expiry of a defence agreement with the United Kingdom, the last British forces left Malta on 31 March 1979, a date now marked as Freedom Day.